 This section contains more information about fonts, more specifically about the technical aspects of typefaces and their use in prepress and printed publications.

 This section contains short descriptions of 30 interesting fonts, including examples of what they look like, their history and recommended usage.
 Next to my own list there is also an overview of what an international jury considered to be the most important typefaces of all time as well as a list of the most hated fonts.
+The pages on the history of prepress include a ‘font of the year’, starting from 1966.

 Suggestions for links are welcome.
 The tricky part is to find a site that offers high-quality free fonts.
 After all, I cannot recommend using just about any free font after telling you on another part of this site to stay away from those do-it-yourself amateur fonts 🙂